Liteserver node

 const engine = new LiteRoundRobinEngine(engines);

-const = new Lite({ engine });
+const client = new Lite({engine});

-const master = await .getMasterchainInfo()
+const master = await client.getMasterchainInfo()

 console.log('master', master)